Chapter 17.75

 (1) The Ed Carlson Memorial Field is a municipal airport operated by Lewis County.
 The area identified as airport area is the area necessary to protect the airport from incompatible uses, including residential development, and to assure the availability of air service to the south county area.

-(2) Permitted uses shall include all aviation-related uses, and light industrial and warehouse, storage, and transportation facilities not inconsistent with the Ed Carlson Memorial Field Obstruction Zone (Chapter 17.85 LCC), provided that no use is permitted which requires municipal sewers for operation.
+(2) Permitted uses shall include all aviation-related uses, and light industrial and warehouse, storage, and transportation facilities not inconsistent with Chapter 17.80 LCC; provided, that no use is permitted which requires municipal sewers for operation.

 (3) Development shall be through a master plan process which identifies the airport comprehensive plan and associated compatible uses.
 No new development shall occur within the airport industrial zone until a master plan is approved.
 Existing uses are considered lawful uses and may be expanded consistent with the airport master plan through the binding site plan process.